rlangoy/tsd3050lab3/README.md

-# LAB3 for the course TSD3050 @ usn.no
+# LAB3 for the course TSD3050  University of SouthEastern Norway (www.usn.no)

 Introduction to ESP8266 , Micropython and MQTT